If you are recovered from an eating disorder and want to give back to our community, you can apply for one of two roles:

-Training: One in-person, full-day session, on a weekend
+Training: One in-person, two-day session, on a weekend

 Location: Must be located in specific sites.
 In 2018, these will include NYC, LA, SF, Boston, and Pittsburgh.

 Peer Mentors meet one-on-one with a mentee every week to support them in their recovery.